This pretty pink blueberry lemonade is made with only 4 ingredients. It's easy, tastes absolutely refreshing, and makes a lovely party treat!

 This recipe has not been tested with other substitutions or variations.
 If you do try, please let me know in the comments section below!

-- Start by juicing your lemons in a citrus juicer.
-Before cutting them to juice, it is good to roll them over your kitchen table or countertop.
+Step 1: Juice the lemons.
+Before cutting to juice the lemons, roll them over your kitchen countertop or table.
 This helps to soften the lemon skin and loosen the pulp inside.

-- Strain and measure the juice into a measuring glass.
+Strain and measure the juice into a measuring glass.
 Set it aside.

-- Next, make the blueberries sugar syrup.
+Step 2: Make the blueberry sugar syrup.
 Measure 200ml drinking water into a small saucepan.
 Add the sugar and blueberries and cook these over low heat until the sugar dissolves and the blueberries turn soft.
-Press the berries with a fork to release as much juice and color as possible.
-Set aside to cool completely.

-- Top up with the remaining 1300ml water and stir well.
+Top up with the remaining 1300ml water and stir well.
+Keep the lemonade chilled until ready to serve.
+Add ice cubes and fresh blueberries before serving.

-- It is best stored in a covered jug.
+- Ice cubes - It is best stored in a covered jug.
 If you like your lemonade with ice cubes, add them right before serving.
 This will avoid the lemonade from getting too diluted as the ice cubes will melt even when kept in the refrigerator.

 💭FAQs